Pedro Lamy: Minardi (1995–1996)

 After intense physical therapy, Lamy signed a contract to race in the second half of the 1995 season for Minardi, replacing Pierluigi Martini, and scoring the team's only point of the season in Adelaide, despite a spectacular spin and struggling to get going again halfway through the race.
-Lamy stayed with Minardi for 1996, but the team's lack of resources meant the car received little development, and the Portuguese driver finished his F1 career, after 32 Grand Prix starts.
+Lamy stayed with Minardi for 1996, but the team's lack of resources meant the car received little development, and Lamy finished his F1 career, after 32 Grand Prix starts.

 Sports car racing

 Afterwards, Lamy moved to the FIA GT Championship, where he won the GT2 class in 1998 in an Oreca Chrysler Viper GTS-R. He then raced in the Le Mans 24 Hours and the DTM for the works Mercedes team, but was unhappy with his treatment within the team.

-Switching to the Zakspeed outfit, he won the 24 Hours Nürburgring twice in a row (in 2001 and 2002), taking the V8Star Series crown as well, in 2003.
+Switching to the Zakspeed outfit, Lamy won the 24 Hours Nürburgring twice in a row (in 2001 and 2002), taking the V8Star Series crown as well, in 2003.
 In 2004 he drove for BMW Motorsport in a few selected events including the 24 Hours Nürburgring that he won again.
 He also won the GTS class in the Le Mans Endurance Series in a Larbre Compétition Ferrari 550 Maranello.
 For 2005, Lamy was an Aston Martin works driver for the Sebring 12 Hours and Le Mans, also racing for BMW at the 24 Hours Nürburgring where he won again, and for the Larbre team in the FIA GT Championship.

 In 2005, Lamy was announced as the driver of A1 Team Portugal in the 2005 A1 Grand Prix.
 However, Lamy never went beyond testing, and Álvaro Parente was appointed the main driver's seat.
 Instead, Lamy remained with the Aston Martin Racing squad, taking part in the American Le Mans Series and 24 Hours of Le Mans.
 In 2007, Lamy became a factory driver for the Peugeot 908 HDi FAP in the Le Mans Series, as well as driving the diesel-powered prototype in the 24 Hours of Le Mans.
 Lamy became LMP1 champion in the LMS in the first season.

-In 2010, driving for BMW Motorsport, he won the 24 Hours Nürburgring for the fifth time, to tie with Marcel Tiemann for the most wins at the race.
+In 2010, driving for BMW Motorsport, Lamy won the 24 Hours Nürburgring for the fifth time, to tie with Marcel Tiemann for the most wins at the race.
 In 2012, Lamy participated in the FIA World Endurance Championship, driving a Larbre Competition Corvette C6.R in GTE-Am.

-As of 2025, he is a FIA (Fédération Internationale de l'Automobile) commissioner.
+As of 2025, Lamy is a FIA (Fédération Internationale de l'Automobile) commissioner.